 History, through the materials that remain, are the result of the accumulation of time, these reminiscences allow us to travel through time to reveal secrets of the place to which we belong.

 The ultimate purpose of this piece is to vindicate the vernacular clothing made from mothers to children, from grandmothers to children as a transgenerational and transsignificant legacy.

 The new piece of clothing did not leave any gender, we have worked on it with @m.mantekillah and also with @ladydilemalive who has embroidered the title inside.

-David Simon Martret & Blanca Galindo talk to Le Gist about their Heritage & Legacy project and what means to them.
+David Simon Martret & Blanca Galindo talk to Le Gist about their Heritage & Legacy, based on Blanca’s life and what it means to them.

 “During the pandemic, we found ourselves undergoing quarantine in Murcia, in Molina de Segura, in the family home where Blanca had spent much of her childhood and adolescence until she was 18 years old.